 Youth and Families Development Promoter

 The goal of the Peace Corps Ecuador Youth and Families Development (YFD) Project is to support youth to become healthy, productive, civically engaged adults with the support of their families.
-YFD Volunteers work with at-risk youth between ages 10-25 and their communities to implement positive youth development and community programs.
+YFD Volunteers work with youth ages 10 to 29 from under resourced communities to implement positive youth development and community programs.
 Projects include life-skills development, leadership activities, developing self-esteem, substance abuse prevention, service learning, vocational training, income generation, HIV/AIDS awareness, parenting skills development, community organizing, organizational development, and stay-in-school programs.

 1. Increase the knowledge and skills of youth to improve their life skills and well-being.